jakearchibald/jakearchibald.com/static-build/posts/2020/12/css-paint-predictably-random/index.md

 One of the things I love about the paint API is how easy it is to create animations.
 Even for animating the block size, all I had to do is create a CSS transition on `--pixel-gradient-size`.
 Anyway, play with the above or try resizing your browser.
 Sometimes the pattern in the background changes, sometimes it doesn't.

 The paint API is optimised with determinism in mind.
 The same input should produce the same output.
-In fact, the spec says if the element size and `inputProperties` are the same between paints, the browser can use a cached copy of our paint instructions.
-We're violating that assumption with `Math.random()`.
+In fact, the spec says if the element size and `inputProperties` are the same between paints, the browser _may_ use a cached copy of our paint instructions.
+We're breaking that assumption with `Math.random()`.

 I'll try and explain what I see in Chrome: